-Lesbian, Gay, Bisexual or gender questioning: This is not in itself an inherent risk factor for harm.
-However, children can be targeted by other children.
-In some cases, a child who is perceived by other children to be Lesbian, Gay, Bisexual or gender questioning (whether they are or not) can be just as vulnerable as children who identify as Lesbian, Gay, Bisexual or gender questioning.
+Lesbian, Gay, Bi or Trans (LGBT): Children who are LGBT can be targeted by their peers.
+In some cases, a student who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.

-Risks can be compounded where children who are Lesbian, Gay, Bisexual or gender questioning lack a trusted adult with whom they can be open.
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
 The school has a strong Diversity, Equality and Inclusion programme that promotes a culture of respect, tolerance and understanding.
 This is delivered through the PSHE curriculum and assemblies.
 Pupils are encouraged to speak out and share their concerns with any trusted adult in school.
 Pupils can also contact members of the safeguarding, wellbeing and pride teams directly.

 Children and the court system: Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed, and this will be stressful for them.
 Making child arrangements following separation can also be stressful and entrench conflict in families.
 Staff should be alert to the needs of such students and report any concerns to the DSL or DDSL in accordance with this policy.
-There are two age appropriate guides to support children 5-11 year olds and 12-17 year olds, links can be found in Annex B of KCSiE.